iivanoo/covid-apps-observer/data/data_us/reports/resources/com.getheal.patient___5.14.1/report.md

 > Great way to see a doctor, especially when you don't feel well.<br> :date: __2021-01-22 00:30:05__

 > It's great not having to leave the house to be seen by a primary care physican.
 Telehealth is also a good why to ask questions and discuss concerns about your health and get medication refills covered.<br> :date: __2020-12-31 21:17:42__

-> good dr<br> :date: __2020-12-24 19:42:50__

-> Hello I had a wonderful appointment with the Doctor.She educated me about health.
-I had concerns about some medications she answered my questions.
-She took time out with me she was very patient and caring.
-Encouraged me to continue to be healthy to exercise and to keep in contact with my regular doctor.
-She let it be known that heal is there for me thank you so much.
-Very grateful Doretta Williams<br> :date: __2020-12-21 22:03:47__